 #4 Try different binders: egg, water, or even vodka

 Traditionally American pie crust is made with ice-cold water.
-Germans for some reason like to use an egg as the binder and I have recently discovered that vodka is supposedly also a binder that makes the dough very flaky.
+Germans for some reason like to use an egg as the binder and I have recently discovered that vodka is also a binder that makes the dough very flaky.
 I recommend only replacing about one tablespoon of the water with vodka.
 Either way you go, be sure that your binder is also as cold as possible.
 I have discovered that the egg, and in particular only the egg yolk, makes the dough more elastic than water, so if you wish to make very detailed ornaments, I would definitely recommend using egg yolk.
 You wonder what to do with all the leftover egg white?
 In this article I give a lot of tips what to do with leftover egg whites and how to freeze them.
 If you want to make bold cookies, water will be just fine.
 As a little side-remark, if you are going fo the chocolate version as I did in my oreo cookies, you may also want to try milk instead of water.